FOSSonTop/crave/getting-started/unsupported-roms.md

 ---
-order: 5
+order: 6
 ---

-# Getting Started
-## Bonus: Building Unsupported ROM
+# Bonus: Building Unsupported ROM

 This is discouraged as it causes many sync conflicts and is a bit difficult to debug, however, it is not against the rules.
 Rules for doing this: